MoserMichael/my-notes/dev-gotchas.md

 //-->

+---20/02/26 16:02:59----------------------

+Looking at the general state of affairs:

+I think the AI industrial complex is currently requiring massive forward investments, which it cannot sustain.
+They must therefore seek to socialize these expensive by becoming 'too big to fail'.
+I think we are therefore seeing a massive public relations battle, designed to turn the AI industrial complex into an indispensable part of modern industrial society.

+The AI industrial complex has the following big challenges:

+- Needs to make enough money to pay for all the massive forward expenses, such as creation of city sized datacenters and power stations
+- Needs to create a lasting business case, that will keep people paying for tokens
+- Must become part of the military industrial complex, so as to be 'to big to fail'
+    - The Russo-Ukrainian war is a proving ground for AI centric military technologies.
+I think that this is one of the reasons for the seemingly perpetual nature of this war.
+I think that is a very sad thing.

+I think that this public relation battle is also very destructive, for the rest of us.
+All for the following reason:

+- There are high stakes involved, therefore it is waged in a very partisan 'us vs them' kind of discourse.
+- It is painting everyone who is slightly skeptical as being a retrograde anti-AI person.

+I am very skeptical of vibe coding.
+I don't understand how a software engineer can manage a significant code base without understanding it, all by means of meta-incantations in skills.md and instruction.md files.
+Still most of my peers do not have a problem with such an approach to software development.

+I hope that I can find my place in these new realities.

+I am a bit afraid, that this entry is talking about things in a very broad kind of manner.
+I am not comfortable with such an approach, as a software professional.

 ---19/11/25 05:53:11----------------------

 I was kind of less active around here, for quite along period.
 This absence had multiple reasons: